 Our Aim: Improve Our Communities

 By exploring promising practices together and developing solutions adaptable to local contexts we intend to strengthen social cohesion in diversity.
-The objective is that the participants will leave this conference with new insights, findings, international contacts, knowledge and motivation – ideally also with the first steps towards collaborations – to improve life in their communities.
+The objective was that the participants leave this conference with new insights, findings, international contacts, knowledge and motivation – ideally also with the first steps towards collaborations – to improve life in their communities.

 Our Method: interact, experience and find solutions

 A variety of formats gave the participants the possibility of both experiencing and testing ways to facilitate encounters and lead to the participation of all parties involved